ArturoDent/find-and-transform/README.md

 <br/>

 >  Important:  &nbsp; What are &nbsp; **`"nearest words at cursors"`**? &nbsp; In VS Code, a cursor immediately next to or in a word is a selection (even though no text may actually be selected!).
 This extension takes advantage of that: if you run a `findInCurrentFile` command with no `find` arg it will treat any and all "nearest words at cursors" as if you were asking to find those words.
 Actual selections and "nearest words at cursors" can be mixed by using multiple cursors and they will all be searched for in the document.
-It appears that a word at a cursor is defined generally as this: `\b[a-zA-Z0-9_]\b` although some languages may define it differently.
+It appears that a word at a cursor is defined generally as this: `\b[a-zA-Z0-9_]\b` (consult the word separators for your given language) although some languages may define it differently.

+> If a cursor is on a blank line or next to a non-word character, there is no "nearest word at cursor" by definition and this extension will simply return the empty string for such a cursor.

-> So with the cursor at the start or end of `FIXME` or anywhere within the word, `FIXME` is the word at the cursor.  `FIXME-Soon` consists of two words.
+> So with the cursor at the start or end of `FIXME` or anywhere within the word, `FIXME` is the word at the cursor.  `FIXME-Soon` consists of two words (in most languages).
 If the cursor followed the `*` in `FIXME*` then `FIXME` is **not** the word at the cursor.

 This is demonstrated in some of the demos below.